-According to the online news source, Newser, "To Rake in the Dough, Major in Petroleum Engineering."
+According to the online news source, Newser, “To Rake in the Dough, Major in Petroleum Engineering” – basically, become a petroleum engineer.
 The article points out that petroleum engineers can expect to make $4.8 million over the course of a 40-year career.
 The Bureau of Labor Statistics (BLS) concurs that the career can offer high salaries.

 If you are interested in digging up gas and oil for a living, there is more great news: the BLS projects 18 percent job growth for petroleum engineers.
 Job growth, in fact, is expected to be greater than the number of petroleum engineering graduates.